Race/Ethnicity Data in CMS Medicaid (T-MSIS) Analytic Files: 2022 Data Assessment

 To guide researchers and other consumers in their use of T-MSIS data, CMS produces data quality assessments of the completeness of race and ethnicity data along with other data such as enrollment, claims, expenditures, and service use.
 The Data Quality (DQ) assessments for race and ethnicity data have been posted for data years 2014 through 2022 and indicate varying levels of “concern” regarding race and ethnicity data completeness.
 Some data years have multiple data versions (e.g., Preliminary, Release 1, Release 2), each with their own DQ assessment.

 While completeness of race and ethnicity data reported to CMS has historically remained inconsistent among the states, territories, and DC, SHADAC has been monitoring the quality of these data over time.
-We are encourage by an improvement in quality as discussed below.
+We are encouraged by an improvement in quality as discussed below.
 This blog explores not only the 2022 Data Release 1, the most recent T-MSIS race and ethnicity data for which a DQ assessment is available, but also a brief analysis of data quality trends over time that we plan to follow in future T-MSIS file releases.

 Evaluation of T-MSIS Race and Ethnicity Data